EyuReaper/tasktide/README.md

 ## Deployment
 TaskTide can be deployed using platforms like Heroku, Vercel, or Netlify.
 For backend services, configure the `DATABASE_URL` environment variable provided by the platform.

+## notes from the owner
+- front-end could use more polish
+- back-end has not implemented yet

 ## Future Enhancements
 - Add real-time chat for team members.